 Healthy weight loss can seem quite boring when you compare it to the "quick fixes" you see advertised in just about every form of media.
 When you compare one to two pounds of weight loss a week through a healthy plan to 10 to 20 pounds per week some other way, it is easy to get sucked in by altered before-and-after pictures.

 The term "fad diet" predates someone recommending losing weight by eating nothing but cabbage soup for a week.
 Many fad diets work in the short term but are not a sustainable solution to long-term weight loss or health.

-Remember, these diets will likely not only sell a book; "for best results," you will need to buy supplements, pre-packaged foods, juice and smoothies to receive most of your calories from that particular line of products.
+Remember, these diets likely not only will sell a book; "for best results," you will need to buy supplements, pre-packaged foods, juices and smoothies to receive most of your calories from that particular line of products.
 Once off the diet, many people gain weight again because they did not learn a healthy way of eating that is enjoyable and easy to follow for the rest of their lives.

 You must have a 3,500-calorie deficit to lose a pound of body weight (stored fat).
 If you achieve a daily reduction of 500 calories in your diet, you can lose a pound in a week.
 Add in workouts that also burn 500 calories in a day, and you will burn another pound in a week.

 Typically, the best and longest-lasting results are from programs that will yield one to two pounds per week of weight loss.
 The trick is to be patient.
 Think about one month ago.
 If you had started reducing your daily intake by 500 calories and added 500 calories more of activity, you would be 10 pounds lighter.

 Can you burn more than 500 calories in a day or reduce more than 500 calories from your current intake?
 Sure, but you should not restrict your daily calories to less than 1,500 for a woman and 1,800 for a man without professional nutritional advice from a registered dietitian.
 See this related article on the 1,000 calories that will kill us or save us.